psrc/2015-12-scripting-workshop/index.md

 ### Windows Instructions

-#### A. Git and the Unix 'Bash' Shell
+#### 1. Git and the Unix 'Bash' Shell

 ***You need the latest version of 64-bit Git.
 Even if you already have Git installed on your PC, replace it with this new version.***

 Git lets you track and share changes made to files.
 Bash is a commonly-used command-line "shell" that gives you the power to do simple tasks more quickly.

 On Windows, the easiest way to get both Git and Bash is to use the Git for Windows installer.

-Be sure to select the correct options below!
+Be sure to select the correct installer options listed below!

 1. Download the [Git for Windows Installer](https://git-for-windows.github.io).
 2. Run the installer